20 Best Incentives for Your E-Commerce Site

 On today’s web, the user’s attention span is shorter than ever.
 Consumers have numerous e-commerce sites available to them at any given moment allowing them to shop around for the best deal possible.
-They can be discretionary about the types of companies they shop with and spend their money wisely, hunting for the best possible product.
+Many companies have turned to a digital marketing agency to help them convert and retain customers as users’ are pulled in various directions.
+Consumers can be discretionary about the types of companies they shop with and spend their money wisely, hunting for the best possible product.
 So when a browser lands on your site, you have to immediately tell them what you offer and how your site and/or company is better than all the rest.

 An easy way to accomplish this is providing your customers with simple and reliable value propositions.
 What is a value proposition?